mhannum72/mylunch/README.md

 todo
 ====

+* Brainstorm pretty much done- here's a list of things that should happen in no particular order:

+* I'm taking some time today to research what a 'well designed' website should look like.

 * Some thoughts on design - this is still a brainstorm:
   - Each user and each restaurant will have a list of followers.
 There are a few types of globals:

     @global_restaurant

     username@local_or_global_restaurant
     username